Dream Evil

 Dream Evil is a Swedish heavy metal band, assembled by producer Fredrik Nordström in 1999.
+They have released seven studio albums.

 History

 Producer Fredrik Nordström had the ambition of creating a power metal band of his own for a long time, but had difficulty finding anyone with musical ideals similar to his own.
 However, while on holiday in the Greek islands during the year of 1999, Nordström met the young guitarist Gus G (from Firewind).
 The musicians got along quite well, despite an age difference of over a decade.
 Plans for a band commenced – Gus had already been planning to relocate to Gothenburg, and upon his arrival he looked up Fredrik at Studio Fredman to begin writing.

 The first person asked to join the new band was Snowy Shaw (from King Diamond, Mercyful Fate and Notre Dame), but the drummer initially refused their invitation.
 He would later change his mind and agreed to play on the band's debut album in a session capacity.

 Vocalist Niklas Isfeldt had done backing vocals for some of HammerFall's songs produced by Nordström, and since he was not involved in any major projects at the time, he agreed to take the position.
 He also brought along his longtime friend and Pure-X bandmate Peter Stålfors, who assumed bass guitar duties.

 Up until the moment the first promotional photos were shot, the entire band had never been in the same place at the same time before.
 Some members did not even know each other.

 The band soon got a deal with Century Media Records, and intended to name themselves Dragonslayer due to the medieval and fantastical themes of the songs written by Gus and Nordström.
 The label did not find the name original enough, and thus the band settled for the name Dream Evil, inspired by the Dio album of the same name.

 Dream Evil's debut album was released in April 2002, and received positive feedback from the metal press.
 At one point the album, titled Dragonslayer, reached number one on the Japanese import charts.
 The band proceeded to play a series of festivals, and also supported Blind Guardian during a part of their world tour.

 The band members found that they got along well as a unit despite the somewhat random manner by which they had been brought together and Snowy Shaw decided to join the band permanently.
 Dream Evil went on their first Japanese tour.
 During their stay in Japan, the band was invited by HammerFall to support their 2003 European tour.
 Their label manager hinted that it would be a good idea to have a new album out by then.